 In planning for our 2020-2021 season, we find ourselves in a new paradigm.
 Yet we have a duty to our students to present a season and offer that to the communities of VSU and the South Georgia Region.

 Following the government, campus, and industry guidelines for doing what we do in the age of a global pandemic, we are presenting our season virtually.
-Our six-production season will be available on a private Vimeo channel for your household to enjoy on your screen.
+Our six-production season, with the exclusion of GUYS AND DOLLS, will be available on a private Vimeo channel for your household to enjoy on your screen.
+GUYS AND DOLLS will be available from ShowTix4U.com.
 In offering our season in this new format, we continue our commitment to art and learning by expanding the opportunities, techniques, and challenges of technology that is different from the traditional theatre experience.

 Offerings and streaming dates of our season are subject to change.